couchbaselabs/tuqtng/tutorial/content/slide-7.md

 In these patterns `%` is a wildcard which will match 0 or more characters.
 Also `_` can be used to match exactly 1 character.

+In the example on the right we look for people who have a yahoo.com email address.

 Try changing LIKE to NOT LIKE.

 <pre id="example">
-SELECT *
+SELECT name, email
-    FROM contacts
+    FROM tutorial
-        WHERE name LIKE 'da%'
+        WHERE email LIKE '%@yahoo.com'
 </pre>